The goal of treatment is to control the swelling and other problems and complications caused by lymphedema.

 - Open wounds, bruises, or areas of broken skin.

 - Deep vein thrombosis (blood clot in a vein).

 - Sensitive soft tissue where the skin was treated with radiation therapy.

-In patients who are overweight, lymphedema may improve with weight loss.
+In patients who are overweight, lymphedema related to breast cancer may improve with weight loss.